-- Your puppy’s first vet visit
+- Your puppy’s first vet check

-- Puppy health checklist
+- Puppy first vet visit checklist

-Your puppy’s first vet visit
+Your puppy’s first vet check

 During your puppy’s first consultation, the vet will go through a general wellbeing checklist which may include:

 - Listening to their heartbeat through a stethoscope